DataBiosphere/toil/docs/running/cloud/amazon.rst

     **--leaderNodeType t2.medium** --- Specify the leader node type.
 Make a t2.medium (2CPU; 4Gb RAM; $0.0464/Hour).
 List of available AWS instances: https://aws.amazon.com/ec2/pricing/on-demand/

     **--nodeTypes t2.medium -w 1** --- Specify the worker node type and the number of worker nodes to launch.
-The kubernetes cluster requires at least 1 worker node.
+The Kubernetes cluster requires at least 1 worker node.

     **--zone us-west-1a** --- Specify the AWS zone you want to launch the instance in.
 Must have the same prefix as the zone in your awscli credentials (which, in the example of this tutorial is: "us-west-1").